sodadata/docs/soda/product-overview.md

 ---
 layout: default
-title: Soda product overview
+title: Soda overview
-description: Soda Core utilizes user-defined input to prepare SQL queries to find bad data.
-Use the Soda Cloud web app to visualize results of scans and set up alerts.
+description: The Soda platform utilizes user-defined input to prepare SQL queries to find bad data, visualize results, set up alerts, and track dataset health over time.
 parent: Get started
 redirect_from: /soda/product-matrix.html
 ---

-# Soda product overview
+# Soda overview
 *Last modified on {% last_modified_at %}*

-Soda has three parts that work together to establish and maintain the reliability of data in your organization: **Soda Core**, **Soda Checks Language**, and **Soda Cloud**.
-The **Soda Agent** serves to facilitate the operation of Soda Cloud.
+Soda is a platform that enables Data Engineers to test data for quality where and when they need to.

+Is your data fresh?
+Is it complete or missing values?
+Are there unexpected duplicate values?
+Did something go wrong during transformation?
+Are all the data values valid?
+These are the questions that Soda answers for Data Engineers.

+* Use Soda with GitHub Actions to test data quality during CI/CD development.
+* Use it with AirFlow to test data quality after ingestion and transformation in your pipeline.
+* Import your dbt tests into the Soda platform to facilitate issue investigation and track dataset health over time.
+* Integrate Soda with your data catalog to gauge dataset health from within the catalog.

 [Soda Core ](#soda-core) <br />
 [Soda Checks Language ](#soda-checks-language-sodacl)<br />